maguiiiar/MachineLearningAlgorithms/README.md

  - It shrinks the parameters, therefore it is mostly used to prevent multicollinearity;
  - It reduces the model complexity by coefficient shrinkage;
- - It uses L2 regularization technique.
+ - It uses L2 regularization technique (α = 0 and λ is selected through cross validation).

  **LASSO REGRESSION**

- - It uses L1 regularization technique;
+ - It uses L1 regularization technique (α = 1 and λ is selected through cross validation).
  - It is generally used when we have more number of features, because it automatically does feature selection accordlying with λ parameter, which needs to be chosen/tuned by the cross-validation.

  **ELASTIC NET REGRESSION**